Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

 - Buzzsaw (White Palace) - Hidden in the Workshop
 - Voidstone (Abyss) - Next to the Void Tendril journal entry
 - Attuned Jewel (Godhome) - Next to the Void Idol
+- Hidden Memento (Path of Pain) - Outside the entrance to Path of Pain after completing it